How to Make Perfect French Toast: Easy Tips and Foolproof Recipes

 Why Avoiding This Mistake is Crucial for Perfect Results

 When bread is over-soaked, it absorbs too much liquid, resulting in a texture that’s heavy and mushy instead of light and airy.
-No matter how perfectly you cook it, the bread will never achieve that crisp, caramelized exterior everyone loves.
+No matter how perfectly you cook it, the bread will never achieve that crisp, caramelized exterior everyone loves in Perfect French Toast.

 Moreover, over-soaking can lead to uneven cooking.
 The exterior might brown too quickly, leaving the center raw and gooey.
-This not only affects the flavor but also the overall experience of eating French toast.
+This not only affects the flavor but also the overall experience of eating Perfect French Toast.

 Overview of How This Mistake Affects Texture and Flavor